v-ladynev/fluent-hibernate/README.md

 ### Scan the class path for Hibernate entities

-_fluent-hibernate_ can be used for a quick entites scanning.
+The library can be used for a quick entites scanning.
 You will need just the library jar, without additional dependencies.
 Just download the library using [Download](#download) section and use [EntityScanner](https://github.com/v-ladynev/fluent-hibernate/blob/master/fluent-hibernate-core/src/main/java/com/github/fluent/hibernate/cfg/scanner/EntityScanner.java):

 _For Hibernate 4 and Hibernate 5:_